taranchik/react-calendar/README.md

 You have menu which consist of the Home page and the Holidays page, where you can see holidays of the specific country.

-In order to fetch holidays of the specific country you are able to do the following actions:
+In order to fetch holidays for the specific country you are able to do the following actions:

 1. Select the country from the list